Edmond de Rothschild Group: 1997–2021: Benjamin and Ariane de Rothschild era

 In 2015, Ariane de Rothschild was named CEO of the Edmond de Rothschild Group.
 She was the first woman to run a Rothschild-branded financial institution, and was nominated to give the company a new impetus.
 The group published a sustainability report for the first time and launched the Fund Big Data.
 Under the Swiss Bank Program, the group signed a non-prosecution agreement with the US Department of Justice regarding undeclared US accounts in Switzerland and paid a $45.24 million penalty.
 In 2016, the Société française des hôtels de montagne (SFHM) which gathered the non-financial assets of the group became Edmond de Rothschild Heritage.
 In 2017, the group was fined $10.1 million in the aftermath of the 1MDB affair.
 In 2018, the group raised a €345 million fund to invest in biotech and medical devices.
 In March 2019, the company removed Edmond de Rothschild (Switzerland) S.A. from public trading, making it 100% private.
 Ariane de Rothschild took chairmanship of the board, and Vincent Taupin became CEO.
 The French business entities were folded into the Swiss holding company to simplify the group's organization.

 In 2019, the Edmond de Rothschild Group launched an AI-powered fund to invest in the real estate market and raised €375 million for its fourth Africa-focused fund.
 The company's shares were delisted from the Zurich stock exchange on 22 October 2019.
 In 2020, the group made its first investment in the Baltics by investing in the parking lot operator Parkdema and Sergey Bogdanchikov filed a lawsuit against the group for fraud.

 Since 2021: Ariane de Rothschild era

 In January 2021, Benjamin de Rothschild died of a heart attack.
 Ariane de Rothschild became the sole majority owner of the Edmond de Rothschild Group, holding the majority of the votes with her four daughters, and maintained the roadmap of the group's transformation initiated with her husband.

 In 2021, the group launched a $250-million foodtech fund with PeakBridge VC and the Fund-Human Capital focused on companies with the best employee management practices.
 Yves Perrier joined the company's board and François Pauly replaced Vincent Taupin as CEO of the group.
 Edmond de Rothschild partnered with the UK-based wealth management firm Hottinger Group and acquired a 42.5% stake in the latter.
 In March 2023, Ariane de Rothschild became CEO of the group.

+The bank was raided on 20 March 2026 in Paris as part of a financial investigation linked to the Epstein cases.
+The investigation notably targeted one of its former employees, the French diplomat Fabrice Aidan.